Supersymmetric near-horizon geometries in D = 6 supergravity: Lichnerowicz theorems, index theory and symmetry enhancement

-In the next section, we will demonstrate that many of the above conditions are redundant as they are implied by the independent KSEs\footnote{These are given by the naive restriction of the KSEs on ${\cal S}.$} (\ref{covr}), upon using the field equations and Bianchi identities.
+In the following section we show that many of the above conditions are redundant: they are implied by the independent KSEs\footnote{These are the naive restrictions of the KSEs to ${\cal S}$.} (\ref{covr}) together with the field equations and Bianchi identities.

-\section{Simplification of KSEs on ${\cal{S}}$}
+\newsection{Simplification of KSEs on ${\cal{S}}$}

 The integrability conditions of the KSEs in any supergravity theory are known to imply some of the Bianchi identities and field equations.
 Also, the KSEs are first order differential equations which are usually easier to solve than the field equations which are second order.
 As a result, the standard approach to find solutions is to first solve all the KSEs and then impose the remaining independent components of the field equations and Bianchi identities as required.
 We will take a different approach here because of the difficulty of solving the KSEs and the algebraic conditions which include the $\tau_+$ spinor given in (\ref{int6}).
 Furthermore, we are particularly interested in the minimal set of conditions required for supersymmetry, in order to systematically analyse the necessary and sufficient conditions for supersymmetry enhancement.